 Of course, there were conflicts among all of the groups in South Carolina, but most of these conflicts were not particularly caused by ethnic tensions - most were due to idealogical or religious reasons, no matter the groups' country of origin.

 Prior to 1729, during the rule of the Lords Proprietors, most of the coastal lands of South Carolina had already been settled, however, most seacoastal areas were mostly very sparsely populated.
 Crops could not be grown very effectively near the Atlantic Ocean, so the early settlers aimed for the tidal areas along the sounds, rivers, and creeks, which are quite prolific in South Carolina.
-As indicated in the section covering the Lords Proprietors' rule from 1663 to 1729, the settlement of North Carolina was slow and steady, and it originated in the Charles Town region, then trickled north and south, up and down the coastline.
+As indicated in the section covering the Lords Proprietors' rule from 1663 to 1729, the settlement of South Carolina was slow and steady, and it originated in the Charles Town region, then trickled north and south, up and down the coastline.

 The colonists were not keen on settling further south of Beaufort due to the ever-present Spanish in Florida, who kept the British on their toes, well after Queen Anne's War of 1703-1714, and the Yamassee War of 1715-1716, which the Spanish helped to instigate.
 In 1733, Georgia became the last new British colony in the New World, and quite a few in South Carolina helped to explore it, survey it, and settle it.